 IMPORTANT NOTE: You may find tutorials using the :1880 at the end of the browser URL.
-Now, the ThingBox uses the usual default 80 port and :1880 should not be used.
+The ThingBox uses the usual default 80 port and :1880 should not be used.

 Find your Thingbox on the network

 The first solution is to use an ethernet wire.
-There is nothing more to do in this case.
+There is nothing more to do that plugging it in a ethernet port.

 The second solution is to use the WiFi Access Point that is created at startup (for 10 minutes, if there is no other internet access).
 It allows to easily set the WiFi parameters and connect the device to the network.
 See the WiFi Access Point chapter.

 Access with a browser using .local address